-Kelly Rowland Slams Rumors She Dissed Ciara And Russell Wilson Family Photo
+Kelly Rowland Slams Rumors She Dissed Ciara And Russell Wilson’s Family Photo

 A post shared by kellyrowland (@kellyrowland) on

-Kelly Rowland posted a caption that read: “This pic of my dear friend and her beautiful family makes my heart smile.”
+Kelly Rowland posted a caption that read, “This pic of my dear friend and her beautiful family makes my heart smile.”

 “I can’t believe how anyone would actually think I would “like” a negative comment about a woman I look at as a great Mom, awesome wife, and a sweetheart of a friend.”

-The “Dirty Laundry” singer ended the message with: “Accidents do happen and this new like feature is WHACK.”
+The “Dirty Laundry” singer ended the message with “Accidents do happen and this new like feature is WHACK,” and added the hashtags #findanewstory #ILOVETHEWILSONS.

 Ciara and Russell Wilson, who are expecting their first child together, became the latest Twitter trend after Ciara posted a nearly nude family photo on Twitter, as well as Instagram, that sparked a ruckus among Ciara’s followers.

 Ciara’s pregnant photo shoot prompted mixed reactions.
-One social media user said: “This picture is very powerful and beautiful.
+One social media user said, “This picture is very powerful and beautiful.
 This is a photo of pure love.
 God bless this family.”

-While another added: “Ciara so disrespectful and I think she does the (expletive) on purpose to get a reaction from Future and to blow up in court.”
+While another added, “Ciara so disrespectful and I think she does the (expletive) on purpose to get a reaction from Future and to blow up in court.”

 One Of The Greatest Gifts Of Being A Woman Was Creating You ❤ #InternationalWomensDay pic.twitter.com/1tGo276T66